alexanghh/mat2-web/README.md

 [ansible-role-mat2-web](https://github.com/systemli/ansible-role-mat2-web)

-The role installs mat2-web as a uWSGI service, and runs it as a dedicated system user, installs bubblewrap to sandbox mat2 sandboxing and creates a garbage collector cronjob to remove leftover files .
+The role installs mat2-web as a uWSGI service, and runs it as a dedicated system user, installs bubblewrap to sandbox mat2 and creates a garbage collector cronjob to remove leftover files.
 Besides, it can create a [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt) volume with random key for the uploads folder, to ensure that the uploaded files won't be recoverable between reboots.